Nasugbu: Economy

+Agriculture

 At the moment, because of its rolling terrain and coastline location, agriculture (sugarcane, rice, corn, vegetables, coconut, fruits), and aquaculture are Nasugbu's main industries.
-It is home to the Central Azucarera Don Pedro, one of the country's largest sugar producers.
+It was home to the Central Azucarera Don Pedro, one of the country's largest sugar producers.
+Roxas Holdings Incorporated on March 29, 2024 permanently closed its wholly owned subsidiary, the 97-year-old Central Azucarera Don Pedro in Nasugbu where Manny Pangilinan is vice-chairman.
+Founded in 1927, CADPI's "serious business losses" resulted in the termination of all its employees.
+In 2023, it shut down its milling operations and sold its sugarcane mill in Nasugbu, Batangas to Universal Robina Corporation, which operates a sugar mill in nearby Balayan, Batangas.

 Being home to one of the largest sugar milling companies of the country, the production of sweets is a significant portion of the local economy.
 Nasugbu is the only town in Luzon which hosts a bibingkahan (rice cake area) in its public market.
 There are at least 10 kinds of rice cakes that are found only in Nasugbu, in addition to the varieties that could be found elsewhere in the country.
 Many Nasugbugueños, even those who do not do much cooking, take pride in making a variety of sweets such as sweetened yam, sweetened coconut, and similar products.

+Tourism

+Nasugbu has built a reputation as a resort town known for its beaches.